ibm-cloud-docs/netezza/timetravel/queryingdata_timetravel.md

 ```
 {: codeblock}

-This query searches for all the changes that happened for **PRODUCTID 1004** during a specified period of time, not including the **TO** timestamp.
+In this example, the query searched for all the changes that happened for **PRODUCTID 1004** during a specified period of time, not including the **TO** timestamp.

 See also [the **FROM...TO** subclause](https://cloud.ibm.com/docs/netezza?topic=netezza-runningqueries_tt).